 Java Web Start

 Java Web Start technology is almost the same thing as the Java Applet technology except that it is a normal java application which runs in a Sandbox on your computer as a desktop GUI application with its own Frame.
 Security is the same for web start apps as it is for Applets.
 I do not have much to say about Java Web Start except to say that a special file type called .jnlp is needed to launch the web start app in a single mouse click on a web page link.
 It is then downloaded and started up in the sandbox.
-Applets and Web Start applications are both cached on the local hard drive in your browsers cache.
-Applets, Web Start Apps and cookies are all wiped off the hard drive with system cleanup task.
+Applets are cached on the local hard drive in your browsers cache.
+Applets and cookies are all wiped off the hard drive with system cleanup task.
 Unlike Applets, Webstart apps do not run off of a browser thread but as a standalone desktop app.